-But the good thing is that while I was making this Low-carb Chocolate Almond Flour Cake, I wrote all the instructions to post here and then you, my dear readers, can make this cake too and enjoy it.
+But the good thing is, while I was making this Low-carb Chocolate Almond Flour Cake, I wrote all the instructions to post here and then you, my dear readers, can make this cake too and enjoy it.
 Oh yes, you’ll enjoy it a lot because it’s a delicious healthier version of the regular chocolate cake we all love, but without all the bad ingredients.

 There’s a lot going on in the world and in our lives at the moment.
 So, make this cake today and show some love for those who care about you and for the world too 😉